About the Fellowship

 Emma White graduated from the UCLA Fielding School of Public Health with a Masters in Public Health in Health Policy and Management in 2017.
 She earned her Bachelor’s degree in Health and Societies, with a minor in Bioethics, from the University of Pennsylvania in 2015.
 While in graduate school Emma interned with the Strategy team at Children’s Hospital Los Angeles where she worked on multiple projects including the Enterprise Strategic Plan, the creation of the CHLA vision statement and the Neurological Institute Strategic Plan.

 The CHLA Administrative Fellowship program offers a tremendous opportunity for demanding, relevant professional development.

 Submission of an application on the National Administrative Fellowship Centralized Application System (NAFCAS) is required.
-All components of the application must be received no later than October 2, 2017.
-The online application cycle on NAFCAS has closed, but please contact firstname.lastname@example.org if interested.
+All components of the application must be received no later than October 1, 2018.
+The uniform NAFCAS initial offer date is on November 12, 2018.

 - To apply, qualified individuals should compile the following materials:

 - Personal Statement (maximum of two double-spaced pages) addressing (a) your interest and qualifications for the position and (b) what you hope to gain and achieve from the fellowship

 - Three letters of recommendation: (1) Academic, (1) Professional, and (1) Other (Academic, professional, or letter from your program director)

 The application materials must be submitted on http://nafcas.liaisoncas.com.